isi-mube/Cytology-Codex/02_py_scripts/01_salivary_gland/README.md

 # 📈 Results

-This second and final model used 200 unique images for each class.
+This second and final model used 200 unique images for each class (also, reducing 5 to 4 classes).
 Increasing the number of images improved the model performance.

 <table width="100%">
   <tr>